smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 The ``method`` property defines the HTTP method of the operation (e.g., "GET", "PUT", "POST", "DELETE", "PATCH", etc).
 Smithy will use this value literally and will perform no validation on the method.
-The ``method`` value SHOULD match the ``operation`` production rule of :rfc:`7230#appendix-B`.
+The ``method`` value SHOULD match one of the definitions found in :rfc:`9110#section-9.3`.
 This property does not influence the safety or idempotency characteristics of an operation.

 .. _http-uri: